TheBot-Lab/TalkToMeBot/README.md

 # Talk-to-Me Chat Bot Project

 This is the repo for the first chatbot **TalkToMeBot**.

+##Repos for other bot/chatbot team projects:##

-The repo for **Botivator** can be found here: https://github.com/TheBot-Lab/Botivator
+The repo for **Botivator** can be found here: https://github.com/TheBot-Lab/Botivatora motivational bot

-The repo for **Team-3** can be found here: https://github.com/TheBot-Lab/Team-3
+The repo for **DocBert** the file manager bot, can be found here: https://github.com/TheBot-Lab/Chingu-BotLab-docBert